iomete/iom-docs/docs/iomete-spark-job/jdbc-sync-job.md

 ___

-**iomete** provides **JDBC Sync Job** to easily replicate tables from JDBC databases (MySQL, PostgreSQL, etc.) to iomete.
+**IOMETE** provides **JDBC Sync Job** to easily replicate tables from JDBC databases (MySQL, PostgreSQL, etc.) to IOMETE.
 Only you need to provide configuration properties.
 Powerful feature of job is **Sync mode**.
 You can choose a technique that how you want to move your data.
 Full load or Incremental.
 You can find more details bellow about sync mode

 ### Sync Mode

 You can define sync mode for each table.
 Currently, supported sync modes are:

 - `FullLoad`: Read everything in the source and overwrites whole table at the destination at each sync
 - `IncrementalSnapshot`: It creates the snapshot of table in the destination and only move the newly inserted and updated records.
-While writing to iomete it uses merge statement.
+While writing to IOMETE it uses merge statement.
 This mode requires 2 parameters: `identification_column` will be used on merge statement, and `tracking_column` to track the where it should continue to get data from the source table

 ### Installation